dpage/rm2gh/README.md

 ## TODO

-* Add the tracker name as a tag
-* Add attachment support:
-  * Upload the attachments to an S3 bucket (there's no Github upload API)
-  * Create a Github comment for each attachment, inlining images and with a link to other content
-  * Intermix attachments with comments, based on date ordering.
-* Check Textile vs. Markdown formatting works as expected.
 * Add support for batching (e.g. select source issues by range).
 * Add a link to the migrated issue on Redmine, to the new Github issue.